traefik/traefik/docs/content/providers/kubernetes-gateway.md

 The Kubernetes Gateway provider is a Traefik implementation of the [Gateway API](https://gateway-api.sigs.k8s.io/) specification from the Kubernetes Special Interest Groups (SIGs).

-This provider supports version [v1.1.0](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v1.1.0) of the Gateway API specification.
+This provider supports Standard version [v1.1.0](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v1.1.0) of the Gateway API specification.

 It fully supports all HTTP core and some extended features, as well as the `TCPRoute` and `TLSRoute` resources from the [Experimental channel](https://gateway-api.sigs.k8s.io/concepts/versioning/?h=#release-channels).